-Pets are present in wedding photography, travel, and, needless to say about cute filming of children with animals.
+Pets are present in wedding photography, travel, and, needless to say, cute filming of children with animals.
 There are genuinely a lot of options, and all you have to do is remember how to shoot animals properly, and then the work will go by itself.

 9. Vertical Frames are Back

-Of course, one of the most apparent trends in vertical photography.
+Of course, one of the most apparent trends is vertical photography.
 There is a straightforward explanation because most of us receive almost all information from the smartphone screen.
 So the photos should fit perfectly into the display size.

 Of course, do not forget that the composition should be solid, so if the idea of the frame looks better in horizontal or square format, you should not abandon the composition.
 But in other cases, it will be most effective to rearrange the frame to fit into the vertical design.

 10. It’s Time to Go Outside

 Whether you’re shooting city streets or natural landscapes, street photography is definitely in vogue.
 In addition, attention should be paid to nature photographs and use them as a background for any shooting.

 But back to the aesthetic side, because nature opens up vast possibilities: even the same place, shot by two different photographers, looks different, so there are simply no restrictions in this regard.
 Landscapes and city shots of any format, genre, and style are definitely in trend.